Iranians vote in legislative, key assembly polls amid economic concerns

 Assembly of Experts

-Iranians also voted on the 88-member Assembly of Experts, for which there are 144 contenders, all senior members of the country’s powerful clergy.
+There were 144 contenders vying for seats in the 88-member Assembly of Experts – all senior members of the country’s powerful clergy.

 The election of the assembly could prove crucial because it may determine the future direction of Iran, according to Sina Toossi, a senior non-resident fellow at the Center for International Policy.